flarebyte/baldrick-rebec/DATABASES.md

 ## What the CLI Manages

-- `rbc admin db configure` — Creates `~/.baldrick-rebec/config.yaml` with server/DB settings.
+- `rbc admin config init` — Creates `~/.baldrick-rebec/config.yaml` with server/DB settings.
 - `rbc admin db init` — Initializes data stores:
   - PostgreSQL: creates or updates core tables and a trigger to maintain `updated_at` on `message_profiles`.
   - OpenSearch: ensures the `messages_content` index with simplified mappings/settings exists.